You know the one...

 Because there’s one thing you need to know about me:

-I’m as lazy as I am smart, strategic, and talented.
+I’m just as lazy as I am smart, strategic, ambitious, and talented.

 I have a knack for simplifying strategies, figuring out the easiest way to get a job done, and finding creative ways to leverage work I’ve already done.

-- I’d have more time to watch Mary-Kate and Ashley’s So Little Time when I got home, which was v. important to me.
+- I’d have more time to watch Mary-Kate and Ashley’s So Little Time when I got home, which was obviously v. important.

-- My friends were all around me listening to burned CDs in their discmen in case I had any questions or needed help.
+- My friends were all around me listening to burned CDs of music downloaded from Napster in their discmen, in case I had any questions or needed help.

-And when I had my first ankle surgery in high school, I learned to “batch” my trips from the bedroom to the downstairs kitchen to save my ankle’s strength...
+And when I had my first ankle surgery in high school, I learned to “batch” my trips from downstairs to the kitchen to let my ankle rest...

 WITHOUT sacrificing my snacks.